Things to keep in mind when you are visiting someone with Chemical Intolerances & Sensitivities

-Remove all scented air fresheners from your vehicle at least 1 month before visiting the person with MCS.
+Remove all scented air fresheners from your vehicle for at least one month before visiting the person with MCS.
 Open your car windows each day and allow the car to air out as you drive to remove any residue of chemicals.
 Although removing car air fresheners may be beneficial to some people with mild MCS, many will react to a car’s air freshener even months after the fresheners have been removed since a small residue always remains from air fresheners.
 So play it safe and always ask your friend with MCS what they prefer you to do.
 They may suggest riding in someone else’s car that does not use car air fresheners.

-Discontinue all use of air fresheners in your home at least one month before planning your visit.
+Discontinue all use of air fresheners in your home for at least one month before planning your visit.
 This means plugins, sprays, mothballs, etc. Let your home air out each week as well by opening windows.

 Do not paint your home; use chemical household cleaners, fertilizers, bug spray, or disinfectants on the day you are visiting someone with MCS.